Bhartiankita369/Spotify-Dashboard-User-Music-Analysis/README.md

 # Insights

-1. Top Artists: The Beatles, The Killers, and John Mayer are among the top artists, indicating the user's musical preferences.

-3. Listening Trends: Peak listening occurred in 2020, with over 55,000 minutes played.

-5. Platform Usage: 93% of streams occurred on Android, showing a strong preference for mobile streaming.
+•	Total Music Engagement:

+o	Tracks Played: 149.9K

+o	Minutes Played: 320.49K minutes

+o	Unique Artists: 4,112

+o	Unique Albums: 7,905

+•	Top Artists & Albums:

+o	The Beatles and The Killers are the most popular artists.

+o	Albums like The New Abnormal and Abbey Road dominate listening preferences.

+•	Streaming Trends by Year:

+o	Peaks in listening occurred in 2020 (55K minutes) and 2021 (54K minutes).

+o	A noticeable rise in engagement between 2016 and 2020.

+•	Skipped Tracks:

-7. Skips: Only 5% of tracks were skipped, suggesting the user listens to most songs fully.
+o	Only 5% of tracks were skipped, showing high listening engagement.

+•	Platform Usage:

+o	Majority of streams were on Android (93%).

 # Conclusion